Greening the TDB2B10K

-- Recycling and composting waste at the expo and the race – including the start, water stops and the finish.
-In 2016, the race recycled and composted 90% of the 6.3 tons of waste.
+- Recycling and composting waste at the expo, the Kid’s Race and the 10K, including the start, all water stops, and the finish.

-- Offsetting the carbon emissions from race operations with carbon credits and RECs purchased from NativeEnergy
+- Offsetting carbon emissions of race operations with carbon credits and RECs purchased from NativeEnergy

-Reducing our carbon footprint.
-Ride your bike to the race.
+Reduce your carbon footprint by riding your bike to the race.
 In partnership with the Bicycle Coalition of Maine, the race is again offering free bike parking at Fort Williams for runners, volunteers, and spectators.
-Shuttle buses to the start will be provided for runners who use the bike parking service.
-Visit our Bike Valet page for more information and to RSVP.
+Shuttle buses to the start will be provided only for runners who use the bike parking service.
+Visit our Bike Valetpage for more information.

 Use Satellite Parking and Take the Shuttle Bus.
 The TD Beach to Beacon 10K is providing transportation to and from the race from three satellite parking lots.
-Please plan to use these parking lots and the shuttle buses as it will cut traffic congestion near the start line on race morning and reduces emissions from idling cars.
+Please plan to use these parking lots and the shuttle buses as it reduces traffic congestion near the start on race morning and reduces CO2 emissions.

 Carpool.
-If everyone carpooled we’d cut the carbon footprint from travel in half.
-Carpooling can dramatically reduce traffic congestion.
-So please consider sharing a ride to the race with friends, family, team members.
+If everyone shared a ride, we’d cut our carbon footprint from travel nearly in half.
+That’s a big deal because runner travel accounts for the vast majority of the race’s overall carbon footprint.
+What’s more, carpooling can dramatically reduce traffic congestion.
+So please share a ride to the race with friends, family, team members.

-TD Beach to Beacon 10K is committed to respecting and including athletes and volunteers of all abilities, and not to discriminate on the basis of age, sexual orientation, socio-economic status, race or religion.
-If you have comments or suggestions for how we can enhance and strengthen this commitment, please contact the race organizers.
+The TD Beach to Beacon 10K is committed to respecting and including athletes and volunteers of all abilities and does not discriminate on the basis of age, sexual orientation, socio-economic status, race or religion.
+If you have comments or suggestions for how we can enhance and strengthen this commitment, contact us.